ccswbs/UoGd7-Training/Workshops/Training102Script.md

 For more information on how to add your website to Siteimprove or to register for the course, contact Kian Merrikh from Office of Diversity & Human Rights (kmerrikh@uoguelph.ca).

-## Scoping and Prioritization

-As you transition into AODA Remediation Team’s Platform:

-1. Create an inventory of content.
-2. Scoping and Prioritization.
-3. Workflows

-### Web Inventory

-Take stock and create an inventory of the department’s public-facing websites and Web applications.
-This enables Site Managers to have the information they need to make strategic decisions to improve the accessibility of information and services on their department’s public-facing sites.

-### Scoping and Prioritization

-Once the Web inventory report has been developed:

-**Scoping:** Determine which Web pages are redundant, outdated, and trivial (ROT), and ensure their removal from the department’s websites;
-identify and archive online or offline Web pages of websites and Web applications that can be archived.

-**Prioritization:** The AODA remediation team we will be providing an accessibility report once your site has been migrated over to the new platform.
-The report will highlight any changes that might need to be made with your existing content.
-Newly created content should be given prioritization.
-Legacy (content posted before Jan 1, 2012) content corrections should be phased throughout your process.

 ## Best Practices